 This article tackles the concept of value stream mapping (VSM), especially in areas like software development and lean manufacturing.
 First, we will review some definitions and explore the purpose and benefits of VSM, its steps, use cases, and how it relates to methodologies such as Kanban.

-But before looking at value stream mapping examples and other in-depth information, let’s establish a few definitions.
+But before looking at value stream mapping examples and other in-depth information, including a Lean Six Sigma bootcamp you can take, let’s establish a few definitions.

 What’s a Value Stream?